Opaki railway station: Station buildings & yard

 After being petitioned by local farmers in early 1894 for the provision of facilities for handling livestock at Opaki, the department agreed to install standard sheep and cattle pens if the interested parties contributed £25 towards the cost.
 The facilities for loading cattle were considered inadequate but as of October 1896 the department had still not received any contribution to the cost of upgrading the facilities.
 The station's existing sheep pens were strengthened for the use of cattle at the request of a local farmer after he agreed to contribute to the cost of the work in August 1898.

 Instructions were issued in July 1907 to have the station building extended to provide office space for the installation and use of tablet equipment.
 In February 1925, arrangements were made for the Post Office to open a branch in the station building.

 Work on relaying the main line with 70 lb rails in 1908 afforded an opportunity to install a new siding at Opaki.
 The siding, to be used as a crossing loop, was approved on 9 July 1908, bringing the number of sidings at Opaki to two.
 The District Engineer confirmed on 2 October 1908 that the loop, with standing room for 47 wagons, had been completed and was ready for use.

 An urgent request was made on 21 November 1962 for the construction of a high-level loading bank that was required for the loading of a large consignment of specially graded river metal.
 It was built on top of part of the existing low-level loading bank (constructed in 1898) and completed on 29 November 1962.

 When the station closed to passenger traffic in 1969 it was noted that the station had an old shed type of building with paintwork in good repair and that the structure was in sound condition.
 Also present was the platform, loading banks (high and low level), cattle yards and sheep pens.

 The only facilities remaining when the station closed to all traffic in 1972 was the signalling and interlocking equipment, the siding, and the stockyards.
 The signalling and interlocking was still in good condition on account of it having only been installed in 1969 and it was therefore recommended that it be retrieved for use elsewhere.
 The siding was considered to be in "fair order" only and would have required maintenance to retain it in use, while the stockyards were in poor condition and it was recommended that they be sold by tender for removal.

 Ballast pits

-Shortly after the station opened, the department began in 1887 to extract gravel from the riverbed of the nearby Ruamahanga River at a site just south of the terminus of Wingate Road.
+Shortly after the station opened, the department began in 1887 to extract gravel from the riverbed of the nearby Ruamāhanga River at a site just south of the terminus of Wingate Road.
 When this was worked out, a new site was taken just north of the terminus of Wingate Road in 1908, which, by 1915, was no longer in use.